 -Daniel @ CorkSport

 The development and evolution of the CorkSport Performance CST5 and CST6 turbochargers are uniquely intertwined.
 We’ll be honest, we started with the goal of a single larger turbo than the CST4 in mind, but as development progressed we were not getting the exact results we wanted.
 We wanted fast spool & transient response, huge power, and to retain the internally wastegated system.
-Something had to give…we realized that we were asking too much from a single turbocharger, thus we redefined what we wanted and realized that two separate and focused turbochargers for the Mazdaspeed platform was the ideal choice.
+Something had to give…we realized that we were asking too much from a single turbocharger, thus we redefined what we wanted and realized that two separate and focused turbochargers for the Mazdaspeed platform were the ideal choice.

 Today we will focus on the design around the glorious CST5, specifically the theory and design around the wheel selection for the CST5 and why it works.